 Does your team need smart mirroring?

 Some teams do, some don’t.
-But the teams who do need it have a few things in common.
+But the teams who do have a few things in common.

 For starters, we’re talking about teams with hundreds, if not thousands, of developers.
 A few thousand coders will tax any repository server, even if that server is sitting just a few feet away from you.
 And as important as the performance of Bitbucket itself is, there are other factors in play.